zampat/neteye4/monitoring/tornado/README.md

 ## Setup of tornado

-Tornado is shipped as EXTRA package with the lastest versions of NetEye 4.14 (and later) with the core subscription.
-Therefore to install Tornado you need to follow the indications in the NetEye 4 user guid for installing additional software.
-For those desiring installing Tornado on a plain Linxu environment, follow the instructions on the project website on github.
+Tornado is shipped as Preview Software with the lastest versions of NetEye 4.15 (and later) and can be installed from the Repository "neteye-extras".
+The activation of the modules does not require any additional subscription, as shipped within the core subscription.
+To install Tornado you need to follow the indications in the NetEye 4 user guide for installing additional software.
+For those desiring installing Tornado on a plain Linxu environment, follow the instructions on the project website on [github](https://github.com/WuerthPhoenix/tornado).

-Notes related the setup of Tornado collectors can be found in folder: "tornado_setup"
+Notes related the setup of Tornado collectors can be found in folder: "tornado_setup".

 ## Configure Tornado with sample rules